Cardiff International Sports Campus

-Cardiff International Sports Campus (Campws Chwaraeon Rhyngwladol Caerdydd), is an athletics stadium and playing fields in the Leckwith area of Cardiff, Wales.
+Cardiff International Sports Campus (Campws Chwaraeon Rhyngwladol Caerdydd), is an athletics stadium and playing fields in the Canton area of Cardiff, Wales.

 The campus opened in 2009 as part of the major Leckwith Development, which included a new football and rugby stadium, Cardiff City Stadium, and a retail park.

 In July 2015, Cardiff Council let the stadium and its grounds to Cardiff and Vale College, who further sublet the sports facilities to Cardiff City House of Sport.
 This lease runs for 30 years as a result of which the stadium is no longer open to the public during the day, although evening opening is unaffected.

 Development

 The original completion date of the main stadium building and floodlighting of the running track was moved back from May 2008 to early September 2008.

 The stadium has replaced the older Cardiff Athletics Stadium, which has been demolished as part of the overall Leckwith development, which includes the Cardiff City Stadium.

 The £5.7million project took 46 weeks to build.